alexcrist/procedural-led-matrix/README.md

 # LED Matrix Projects

-Drawing moving images on an LED matrix powered by a Raspberry Pi Zero.
+Drawing moving images on an LED matrix powered by a Raspberry Pi Zero

 ## `procedural.py`